goodfire-ai/r1-interpretability/README.md

 - [s3://goodfire-r1-features/tokens.db]()
 - [s3://goodfire-r1-features/feature_activations.db]()

 See `db_example.ipynb` for examples of interacting with the databases.
+Currently, the databases contain tokens, activations, and labels for only for the general reasoning SAE.

 ## R1-Collect